 The Cooperative reports increases in net position that relate to future periods as deferred outflows of resources in a separate section of its government-wide Statement of Net Position.
-The only deferred outflows of resources reported are a deferred amount arising from the Cooperative's pension plan for qualified retirees (see Note 7).
-There are no deferred outflows of resources reported in the fund balance sheet.
+The deferred outflows of resources reported are deferred amounts arising from OPEB and Pension related activities.
+The only deferred inflows of resources reported are a deferred amount arising from the Cooperative's pension plan for qualified retirees (see Note 7).